-Your legal obligations will depend on the laws of the country in which you live, but those likely to be applicable in all European countries are outlined below.
+Your legal obligations will depend on the laws of the country in which you live.
+In many countries, your doctor will be obliged to carry out a regular 'fit to drive' check.

 - Notify your national driver and vehicle licensing body that you have Parkinson’s: they will advise you of the steps you need to take to retain your driving licence.
 This may involve contacting your doctor to confirm your fitness to drive, a medical examination or a driving test.
 Some countries may issue a licence for a fixed term, usually renewable provided your ability hasn’t deteriorated sufficiently to make you unfit to drive.